stanford-cs336/assignment1-basics-leaderboard/README.md

 - The final validation loss that was recorded.
 - A link to an associated learning curve that clearly shows a wallclock-time x-axis that is less than 45 minutes.
 You may either upload an image directly to the repo (use the [./images](./images)) folder or link to a publicly-viewable plot from a service like Weights and Biases.
+Make sure the Weights and Biases link is publicly available by opening it in a private/incognito window.
 - A description of what you did.

 We are considering adding an automated validation loss check, considering it's easy to measure your metrics wrong in a way that will place you higher on the leaderboard than you should be.